Place a Facebook Pixel on your registration and “thank you” pages to track how well your Facebook ad converts clicks into registrants.

 The Pixel on both the registration and “thank you” pages measures standard “PageView” events.
 This cannot be changed.

-To measure “PageView” events on the “thank you” page as conversion or registration, you will need to create custom conversions.
+To track “PageView” events on the “thank you” page and measure it as conversion or registration, you will need to create custom conversions.
 These are created entirely in Facebook Events Manager.
 Refer to this guide to learn how.

 1. Select URL from the dropdown under Rules, then select contains.